What is eduroam?

 eduroam (education roaming) is the secure, world-wide roaming access service developed for the international research and education community.

-Having started in Europe, eduroam has gained momentum throughout the research and education community and is now available in 89 territories.
+Having started in Europe, eduroam has gained momentum throughout the research and education community and is now available in over 100 territories.

 eduroam allows students, researchers and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions by simply opening their laptop.